t4d-gmbh/voter-turnout-in-switzerland/README.md

 </p>

 Since we analyze the data from a federal election we have to investigate for other explanations and we assume that every Swiss citizen is in a position to decide whether they want to vote or not, regardless of how many foreigners live in their commune.

+### Causality
+The often cited dogma *Correlation does not imply causation* does not prevent us from *thinking* about possible causal interpretations.
+What would it mean to interpret the correlation between the "Percentage of foreign nationals* and *voter turnout* as a direct causation?
+Do the foreigerns somehow *physically* prevent the Swiss citizens from voting.
+This is not a credible explanation.
+We are not aware of any cases in which this has happened.
+Instead, we could think of the causation the other way: Does a low voter turnout cause a high percentage of foreigners?
+This might happen if Swiss citizens who do not vote are particularly pro-foreigners and invite foreigners to live in their commune.
+We don't know whether this is a plausible explanation.

 ## References